 as frightening as the climb up was, the turnabout at the top was even more frightening.
 There are very few square

 feet at the top, and there is a shear drop in all directions.
 Not only did Old Belle have to make the sharp turn

 dragging a huge weight: she also had to sidestep the load she had just dragged up.
-Her high school classmate
+Fern's high school classmate

 and future husband, Don Story was there watching her make the ride.

 After many years of abuse and a few repairs the Indian was 'temporarily removed